March 29, 2024

 16. Graphic designs

 Unlike good fresh food at a popular restaurant, graphic design does not have to be created to order.
-You can make graphic design to sell to people who need visual elements in things like websites, presentations, marketing materials, brandings, videos, and more.
+You can make graphic designs to sell to people who need visual elements in things like websites, presentations, marketing materials, brandings, videos, and more.
 If you’re feeling ambitious, you can even create whole packages of graphic design to sell your work in bulk.

 17. Patterns and prints